transcriptionpro/wuc-new/_posts/2015-07-13-poker-fiat-currency-fractional-reserve-banking-bailouts.md

 <pre>The Times 03/Jan/2009 Chancellor on brink of second bailout for banks</pre>
 <p>This was probably intended as proof that the block was created on or after January 3rd, 2009, as well as a comment on the instability caused by fractional-reserve banking.

-## Poker as Fiat Currency, Fractional Reserve Banking and Bailouts
+<h2>Poker as Fiat Currency, Fractional Reserve Banking and Bailouts</h2>
 <p>Yes, but more like: we were once playing a fair poker game, and all was well.
 This changed when every few hands the dealer started reaching into the box of spare chips to give out new ones to his nearby friends.
 <p>And the rest of us are going, "Hey, what the fuck are you doing?"
 <p>The dealer assures us, "Don't worry, this is healthy and normal."